Frequently Asked Questions

 What is Boundless Mind Zen?

 Boundless Mind is a term applied to the practice and understanding of Zen that is not limited to the cultural practices and sectarian methods that are often specifically promoted as Zen.
-In Boundless Mind Zen what is most important is the opening of an individual’s mind to a direct experience of higher consciousness and/or an understanding of transcendent reality apart from cultural bias, religious dogma and sectarian tradition.
-Although those who teach and practice Boundless Mind Zen may use very traditional methods and styles, they are careful to point out that these methods and styles are merely tools and are not to be mistaken for Zen.
-As the saying goes, “A finger pointing at the moon is not the moon.”
+In Boundless Mind Zen what is most important is the opening of an individual's mind to a direct experience of higher consciousness and/or an understanding of transcendent reality apart from cultural bias, religious dogma and sectarian tradition.
+Although those who teach and practice Boundless Mind Zen may use very traditional methods and styles, including various cultural forms and practices, they are careful to point out that these methods and styles are merely tools and are not to be mistaken for Zen.
+As the saying goes, "A finger pointing at the moon is not the moon."

 Why is there no Biography of the Teacher?